johncosper/05-homework-assignment/README.md

 - now upon refreshing the page and clicking the 'Load Events' button your finished event will no longer appear

 Have fun and enjoy!

+ps.
+I had to create a .nojekyll file for some reason to publish my page on github pages.